Private Equity in France: The Best Way to Have Your Wine and Drink It, Too?

 Hardly anyone leaves voluntarily, which is why it’s also tough to get a job in the first place.

-Some traditional funds don’t even grant carry to Principals, so many mid-level professionals leave to set up their own funds instead.
+Some traditional funds don’t even grant carry to Principals, so many mid-level professionals leave to set up their own funds instead and take their private equity careers into their own hands.

 Q: But you left to work in private equity in the U.S.